-From late March to early May, visitors flock to the country to witness the explosion of color as millions of tulips bloom in fields and gardens across the region.
+From late March to early May, the country transforms into a painter’s palette, as millions of tulips bloom in fields and gardens across the region.
 From the bright reds and oranges to the deep purples, pinks and yellows, these vibrant blossoms create a rainbow of stunning hues.
+It’s a spectacle that invites you to slow down and truly take it in.

-We spent 3 full days, visiting the flower fields and the country side around Lisse, but also, we made day trips to Leiden, Delft, Kinderdijk and Rotterdam, which was our base city.
-Since we had so many options, planning the trip required an effort, so I’ve made a complete travel guide to help you explore Holland’s rich heritage, answering to the question I’ve been looking for before this trip.
+We spent 3 full days, visiting the flower fields and the country side around Lisse, but also, we made day trips to Leiden, Delft, Kinderdijk and Rotterdam.
+Planning this trip took some thought – there were so many possibilities.
+That’s why I’ve put together a detailed, thoughtfully curated travel guide to help you explore Holland’s rich heritage, answering to the question I’ve been looking for before this trip.

 The best time to visit